Glossary

 SKU

-Stock Keeping Unit — a unique code assigned to each product variant to track inventory and orders accurately.
+Stock Keeping Unit — a unique code assigned to each product variant to track inventory, orders, and fulfilment accurately.

 Read full definition →